-- Promotes a continuous and compassionate partnership - Acknowledges a person's life experience and knowledge - Includes individualized methods of care and healing guided by the best evidence available - Involves therapeutic use of human presence and skillful communication
+- A. Promotes a continuous and compassionate partnership - B. Acknowledges a person's life experiences and knowledge - C. Includes individualized methods of care and healing guided by the best evidence available - D. Involves therapeutic use of human presence and skillful communication